Lithocarpus ewyckii

 Lithocarpus ewyckii is a tree in the beech family Fagaceae.
-It is named for D.J. van Ewijck van Oostbroek en De Bilt of the Dutch Colonial Service.
+It is named for D.J. van Ewijck van Oostbroek en De Built of the Dutch Colonial Service.

 Description

 Lithocarpus ewyckii grows as a tree up to 50 m tall with a trunk diameter of up to 90 cm.
 The smooth or scaly bark is greyish brown to reddish brown.
 Its coriaceous leaves are yellowish tomentose and measure up to 15 cm long.
 The brownish acorns are ovoid to conical and measure up to 2.5 cm across.